Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable3.md

 ## Wiggle Motors (D)

+Now that you know how to use your raspberry pi's GPIOs you now can use them to move your motors.

 First, you'll need to demonstrate that you can take advantage of some of the basic motor features necessary for creating a functional audio car.
 This means getting your motors to move.
 So create a program and wire up your motors to demonstrate both motors moving forward and backward and also one motor moving at a time.